cableguy99/docs/docs/masternode/masternode-setup-guide.md

 ### For Advanced users, go here (Command-line-only-version)
 For advanced users or repeat-offenders, [see this super-short command-line-only version](#commands-only-advanced-users) of the lengthy guide below.
-If you have done this before or know what you are doing, you might more-easily follow these linux commands instead of having to read through the below lengthy prose.
+If you have done this before or know what you are doing, you might more-easily follow these linux commands instead of having to read through the following lengthy prose.

 > Note: You will *MISS* many tips and tricks found in the detailed instructions.